Sicrve11/prost_doc/source/Api.md

 **Parameters** **:**
 - **adata（AnnData）**: Annotated data object.
 - **percentage（float, [0-1]）**: A threshold value for gene expression positivity, and genes smaller than this threshold are removed during processing.
 - **platform（str）**: Data platforms for spatial transcriptome, data will be processed accordingly according to the platform.
-Currently supported platforms are: **Visium, Stereo-seq, SeqFISH**.
+Currently supported platforms are: `Visium`, `Stereo-seq`, `SeqFISH`.

 **Returns** **:**
 - **adata（AnnData）**: Annotated data object with result.